-This study collected online social network data exclusively from Facebook.com to determine social tie-strength and examined only air travel for personal trips to U.S. and Canadian destinations.
-Tie-strength determination can be expanded by collecting additional data from Facebook.com, such as number of wall posts or photos together as discussed in Lewis et al. (2008), other online social networking sites (e.g. Twitter, Foursquare), or a combination of online social networks (25).
+This study collected online social network data exclusively from Facebook.com to determine social tie-strength and examined only personal/leisure air travel to U.S. and Canadian destinations.
+Tie-strength determination can be expanded by collecting additional data from Facebook.com, such as number of wall posts or mutually tagged photos as discussed in Lewis et al. (2008).
+It could also expand to other online social networking sites (e.g. Twitter, Foursquare), or a combination of online social networks (25).
 This information could be supplemented with more traditional in-person interviews in order to determine how accurately the online social network tie-strengths represent an individual’s offline social network tie-strengths.
-This research can also be expanded to include international air trips and business related air trips.
-Additionally, other transportation modes may be considered in future analysis.
-Online social network websites can be used in conjunction with traditional travel diaries to associate friendships with travel behavior as well.
+This research could also be expanded to include international air trips and business related air trips, as well as other transportation modes.
+Online social network websites could also be used in conjunction with traditional travel diaries to associate friendships with travel behavior.

-These new datasets can be utilized to show the impact of an individual’s social network on his travel behavior.
-Spatial models are currently used in transportation research to represent how an individual’s behavior is similar to the behaviors of his neighbors, such as Paleti et al. (2012) which found that an individual’s vehicle type choice was influenced by his neighbors (41).
-However, there has been little research as to whether this type of correlation is truly spatial or if the spatial correlation is actually a proxy for social correlation.
-Future research can explore whether an individual’s travel behavior is influenced by his friends, some of whom may also be his neighbors.
-The use of online social network data can help distinguish between friends and neighbors.
+Spatial models are currently used in transportation research primarily to represent how an individual’s behavior is similar to the behaviors of his neighbors, such as Paleti et al. (2012) which found that an individual’s vehicle type choice was influenced by his neighbors (41).
+However, there has been little research as to whether this type of correlation is truly spatial or if the spatial correlation is actually a proxy for social correlation (i.e., where neighbors may also be social friends).
+Integrating online social network data into such spatial influence studies could help researchers distinguish between friends and neighbors, and thus social and spatial influences.

-This research can be further expanded to predict destination choice based on social networks.
-A dataset including social network data and air travel behavior, similar to the one used in this study, can be used in a discrete continuous model in order to predict the social influences on both the number of trips taken in a year and the distance traveled per trip.
-This two stage trip generation and distribution model builds on this research and the previous study done by Wall et al. (2014).
+Lastly, this research could be further expanded to predict destination choice based on social networks.
+A dataset including social network data and air travel behavior, similar to the one used in this study, could be used in a discrete continuous model in order to predict the social influences on both the number of trips taken in a year and the distance traveled per trip.

 Online social networks provide a wealth of data that can be used in conjunction with travel diaries to explore social influences on travel.
-Having a better understanding of how and why people travel can help transportation professionals anticipate future transportation needs.
+As increasingly more people utilize online social networking websites, there is a growing dataset that is becoming available, which highlights naturally occurring social networks.
+Exploring these datasets can provide rich insight into an individual’s social network that is otherwise difficult and time-consuming to obtain through traditional data collection techniques.
+Utilizing these datasets to study how an individual’s air travel behavior is related to his online social network will help researchers better understand social activity-based travel and airline destination choice, which will help transportation professionals anticipate and address future transportation needs.

 REFERENCES